Intuition: The Key to Shamanic Thinking

 Can traditional shamanic concepts be applied to modern systems, and vice versa?

-As an interested reader who predominantly follows the Western way of doing things (forgive my assumption), it will be very useful for you to see yourself in the same predicament as someone coming from a traditional, shamanic upbringing who is trying to integrate into Western culture.
+As an interested reader who predominantly follows the Western way of doing things (forgive my assumption), it'll be very useful for you to see yourself in the same predicament as someone coming from a traditional, shamanic upbringing who is trying to integrate into Western culture.

-You are just moving the other way.
+You're just moving the other way.
 Western culture is causing you much pain and trauma.
-You are trying to integrate aspects of shamanic thinking into your Western way of life.
+You're trying to integrate aspects of shamanic thinking into your Western way of life.
 Neither way is better.

 The only direction shamanism knows is the growth towards love.